T-Troll/alienfx-tools/Doc/alienfx-gui.md

 - "Keyboard shortcuts" - Enables global keyboard hotkeys (default - on).
 - "Disable AWCC" - Application will check active Alienware Control Center service at the each start and will try to stop it (and start back upon exit).
 It will require "Run as administrator" privilege (default - off).
 - "Use BIOS sensors" - Read additional hardware data from Windows WMI and Alienware BIOS (if fan control enabled).
 It will require "Run as administrator" privilege (default - off).
-- "Enable fan control" - Enables fan and power control functionality, as well as some additional (Alienware BIOS) temperature sensors.
-It will require "Run as administrator" privilege (default - off).
-  - "Restore power mode" - System power mode will be stored at application start and restored at quit/sleep/hibernate/restart.
 - "Light names on grid" - Shows/hide light names at grid buttons (default - off).
+- "Profile auto switch" - Switch between profiles according of their trigger applications start and finish (default - off).
+  - "Do not switch for desktop" - Profile will not be changed in case start menu/tray/desktop activated by user (default - off).

 Light system control options at the left:
 - "Turn on lights" - Global light control system switch.
 All lights will be off and black if disabled (default - on).